 It can be challenging to help a loved one struggling with alcoholism, a drug problem, or other form of destructive addiction.

-Those struggling with addiction are often in denial about their situation, and usually are unwilling to seek treatment.
-Most times they do not have a grasp of the negative effects their behaviour has on their own lives, much less the lives of those around them including; children, spouses, parents, other family and friends.
+Those struggling with addiction are often in denial about their situation, and are often unwilling to seek treatment.
+They often do not have a grasp of the negative effects their behaviour has on their own lives, much less the lives of those around them, including children, spouses, parents, other family, friends or colleagues.

 At one time there was a belief that an addict could not be helped until they “hit bottom”.
 That should not be the case.
-At Trafalgar Addiction Treatment Centres we believe that intervention and treatment should be embarked upon when the addiction problem becomes evident and disruptive to one’s life.
-Our goal is to interrupt the negative cycle of addictive behaviour long before they “hit bottom”.
+At Trafalgar Addiction Treatment Centres we believe that intervention and treatment should be embarked upon when the addiction becomes evident and disruptive to one’s life.
+Our goal is to interrupt the negative cycle of addictive behaviour long before the person “hits bottom”.

 Trafalgar Addiction Treatment Centres Interventions

 Interventionists at Trafalgar Addiction Treatment Centres are certified, practicing addiction counsellors and are Certified Break Free Interventionist (CBI).
 The intervention approach models adhered to at Trafalgar are a combination of the:

 The Invitational Model is straightforward and lacks the element of surprise.
 The family and friends of the addict schedule a workshop or meeting with the interventionist.
 A family or friend invites the addict to the “meeting”, while providing full knowledge about what will occur.
 It’s left up to the addict to decide whether to attend or not.
 However, the meeting is held whether the addict decides to attend or not.